 To create a GUITexture:

-The number of pixels that will not scale with the texture at each edge of the image.
+The borders are the regions at each edge of the image (specified by pixel widths) that will not scale when the rest of the texture is scaled.
 As you rarely know the resolution your game runs in, chances are your GUI will get scaled.
 Some GUI textures have a border at the edge that is meant to be an exact number of pixels.
 In order for this to work, set the border sizes to match those from the texture.

 To use it effectively, you need to set the scale of the GUI Texture’s Transform to (0, 0, 0).
 Now, the Pixel Inset is in full control of the texture’s size and you can set the Pixel Inset values to be the exact pixel size of your Texture.